SarahHouben/TabledIn/README.md

 ## Test It Out

-If you would like to test the full functionality of TabledIn, click on this link [link](https://assistant.google.com/services/a/uid/000000691425a561?hl=de) to sign up for the Alpha testing-stage of the chatbot with a gmail account, or get in touch with Marko or Sarah to be added to the tester-list.
+If you would like to test the full functionality of TabledIn, click on this [link](https://assistant.google.com/services/a/uid/000000691425a561?hl=de) to sign up for the Alpha testing-stage of the chatbot with a gmail account, or get in touch with Marko or Sarah to be added to the tester-list.

 Once signed up, open Google Assistant and action TabledIn by saying *"Ok Google, talk to TabledIn"*.
 You will be asked to choose a restaurant.
 Currently you have the choice between the restaurants *"Nora's Garden"* and *"Pizzeria Da Toni"*.
 You can choose to make a reservation or to cancel a reservation under your name.